christopher-talke/christopher-talke/README.md

 - Occasionally offer **ICT consulting for SMBs**; on-prem gear, networking, cloud migrations, automation, telephony, you name it.
 - Before all this, I was in **Customer Success, Sales, Procurement, and Support**, which basically means I speak human too.

 I love building stuff for the web, but **Automation**, **DevOps**, and **Security** are where my interests lie right now.

-I've got a bit of a habit of finding security issues in the wild, exposed APIs, PII leaks, overly trusting apps, you name it.
+I've got a bit of a habit of finding security issues in the wild, exposed APIs, PII leaks, overly trusting apps, you name it (I'm not hunting for them, I just seem to catch them randomly).
 Most of them aren’t flashy, or amazing discoveries, just the kind of stuff that slips through when no one's paying attention.

+- 250k+ bookings records exposed in an unsecured api.
+- Hashed passwords being stored in LocalStorage, and reachable in their API.
+- Debug tools being left open on an Australia Election App with 500k users.

-I’ve helped clean up some pretty hairy situations for orgs, and I’ve written about a few of them [here](https://talke.dev) if you’re into that kinda thing.
+So I’ve helped clean up some pretty hairy situations for orgs, nothing crazy, and I’ve written about a few of them [here](https://talke.dev) if you’re into that kinda thing.

 ---